rosdykat/week04-assignment/README.md

 - Before starting the assignment, I had to go back to the "Dtabases:scheme,Tables, and SQL" and "Deploying a Client and Server on Render" modules, as I wasn't fully sure how to do this during the workshop.
 I practiced creating some basic forms and storing the information on supabase.

-- After revisiting the modules, i first created a rough version of the website, consiting of the form html and very basic CSS
+- After revisiting the modules, i first created a rough version of the website, consisting of the html for the form and a very basic CSS Grid.

 - It felt natural to focus on storing data to the database before I worry about writing any code that creates elements using data from the database.